 In the compression therapy compression garments such as arm sleeves and stockings as well as compression bandages are offered.
 The products are used to manage lymphatic and venous conditions as well as during exercise or for longer trips.
-With the globally leading brand JOBST, Essity is the largest player in the world in compression therapy, holding the skeletal, muscular and joint injuries as well as for chronic conditions such as arthritis.
-Prodbraces support products and athletic tapes.
+With the globally leading brand JOBST, Essity is the largest player in the world in compression therapy, holding the leading position in North American and number two position in Europe.